 One could also take the argument a step further to argue from an existential perspective that those inherent potentials are incredibly unique and unrepeatable given what we know about the complexity of DNA and the process of genetic recombination.
 That uniqueness alone should tell us that what is aborted is not merely a clump of cells with some random future, but a highly specialized substance that is, biologically speaking, already in the act of reaching some end point.
 That endpoint will be completely unrepeatable in many ways in addition to sharing more generalized characteristics of persons “walking around on two legs.”
 That nascent human life, if allowed to continue, will come to its end one day with its own set of experiences—distinct episodes of love, laughter, sorrow, and suffering—and we have no right to assume these will be any less valuable than those of another.
 We have an obligation to their existence that was brought into being at conception, regardless of any extenuating factors of their parents—the drama, sadness, failures, accidents, even violence—that surround that moment.
-We have an obligation not to value our immediate circumstances over and above their very existence and future, but to give what is totally dependent and defenseless the freedom to enter into what Chesterton called “the supreme adventure” of life.
+We have an obligation to not value our immediate circumstances over and above their very existence, but to give what is totally dependent and defenseless the freedom to enter into what Chesterton called “the supreme adventure” of life.

-From a purely scientific standpoint, we know now that at the moment of conception, a human being is created with a complete genome that is primed, ready, and indeed already functioning to carry them forward into the future.
+Finally, from a purely scientific standpoint, we now know that at the moment of conception, a human being is created with a complete genome that is primed, ready, and indeed already functioning to carry them forward into the future.
 It is fascinating to note that this human life is brought into existence “by means of a self-sacrificial combination and union of a human spermatozoon and human ovum.”
 In the end, science itself gives us what is perhaps the most essential (and powerful!) clue as to what is required of us, both men and women, when new life is conceived.

 Christopher Kaczor, The Ethics of Abortion: Women’s Rights, Human Life, and the Question of Justice (New York: Routledge Annals of Bioethics, 2015), 59-60.